-In general, Windows 10 lets you establish only one Remote Desktop Connection on one computer.
+In general, Windows 11/10 lets you establish only one Remote Desktop Connection on one computer.
 However, with a few tweaks, you can establish more than one Remote Desktop Connections on a Windows system.
+This can be useful if you see a You have been disconnected because another connection was made to the remote computer message.

 How many connections can you establish via RDP?